cyberland-digital/cyberland/README.md

 # Cyberland Server

+New, rewritten Cyberland.
+We have done our best to emulate the way in which the old instances worked, however, some of these things are bad design and lack proper documentation.
+We are aware that MANY CLIENTS WILL BREAK which used to work on older versions.
+If you think there is something that can be done better

 The source code for Cyberland.

 ## Setup

 Various methods of setting up the Flask application.
 The current build of this project is `Python 3.6`.
-Please make sure you have this version of greater to create the virtualenv.

 ### Docker